MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 - Addressed security vulnerabilities in `fluxconfig-agent` and `fluxconfig-controller` by updating the Go packages.
 - Fixed issue with SBOM generation for `fluxconfig-agent` and `fluxconfig-controller`.
-- Support for [vertical scaling](tutorial-use-gitops-flux2.md#vertical-scaling).
-Currently, only specific parameters described in the [Flux vertical scaling documentation](https://fluxcd.io/flux/installation/configuration/vertical-scaling/) are natively supported.
+- Added support for [vertical scaling](tutorial-use-gitops-flux2.md#vertical-scaling).
+Currently, only specific parameters that are described in the [Flux vertical scaling documentation](https://fluxcd.io/flux/installation/configuration/vertical-scaling/) are natively supported.

 ### 1.11.1 (August 2024)